liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 #### Sample level analysis

-Run for each sample in the cohort.
-Align reads from each movie to the reference genome, then calls and phases small and structural variants.
+Per-sample analysis is applied to each sample in the cohort, including quality-control, HiFi reads alignment to the reference genome, full-spectrum variants calling and phasing (SNV/INDEL/SV).

 To enhance reproducibility, each step of the analysis was performed using [docker images](https://github.com/PacificBiosciences/wdl-dockerfiles), which are hosted in PacBio's [quay.io](https://quay.io/organization/pacbio).
 Docker images and corresponding tool versions for current repo commit used for this workshop can be found [here](https://github.com/PacificBiosciences/HiFi-human-WGS-WDL/tree/b6a2cd27bc5cb762afd1a9891d622cdf29fb5f39#tool-versions-and-docker-images).

 To help BFX attendees understand better what the pipeline does for each step, i,e., which tool/command is invoked.
 We will do "hacked run": hack into the pipeline, run each analysis step using corresponding command lines with Singularity shell and pre-built docker image.